LudvigOlsen/cvms/README.md

 #> # … with 16 more rows
 ```

-Train multinomial model using the `nnet` package and get the predicted
+Train a multinomial model using the `nnet` package and get the predicted
-probabilities.
+probabilities:

 ``` r
 # Train multinomial model